alvinj/ScalaApacheAccessLogParser/README.md

     val rawRecord = """89.166.165.223 - - [21/Jul/2009:02:48:12 -0700] "GET /foo HTTP/1.1" 404 970 "-" "Mozilla/5.0 (Windows; U; Windows NT 5.1; de; rv:1.9.0.11) Firefox/3.0.11""""

     // a `ApacheCombinedAccessLogRecord` object
+    val parser = ApacheCombinedAccessLogParser
-    val accessLogRecord = ApacheCombinedAccessLogParser.parse(rawRecord)
+    val accessLogRecord = parser.parse(rawRecord)

-I need to add some methods to parse the individual fields, but right now the fields are correctly extracted as strings.
+I just added some methods to parse the `date` and `request` fields.
+You can see all of the current, up-to-date API by looking at the tests in the ApacheCombinedAccessLogRecordSpec class.

 ## Building